carolesdaughter/BO2-Mods/README.md

-# hi
+# Disclaimer

-i have no idea if these work im banned rn
+You'll have to compile these yourself.